 - Students whose first language is not English are required to demonstrate fluency in both written and spoken English equivalent to an IELTS overall score of 7.0.

-- Applicants need to take into consideration their physical abilities due to the essential practical requirements of this course.
+- All applicants need to take into consideration their physical abilities due to the essential practical requirements of this course.
 Further advice may be obtained from the UCO's Student Support team.

 Additional entry requirements